-Name: Date: What was the experience of observeasy or difficult? ving your thoughts and feelings like for you?
-Did you find it How similar or different was this to t the way you usually experience your thoughts and feelings?
-Why? ition to follow your thoughts and feelings into "snowballing" one thing at a time?
-What might have made it easier for
+What was the experience of observing your thoughts and feelings like for you?
+Did you find it easy or difficult?
+How similar or different was this to the way you usually experience your thoughts and feelings?
+Why? - Were you able to avoid the temptation to follow your thoughts and feelings into "snowballing" mode?
+Were you able to focus on one thing at a time?
+What might have made it easier for you?